 You need to learn the most common codes and use a reference for the rest of them.
 If you check them every flight, you will get good at interpreting NOTAMs.

-For the unusual ones, I created a free searchable PDF for you.
-It has all of the NOTAM acronyms.
+For the times you forget the acronyms, I created a searchable PDF for you.

-Keep it on your smart phone/iPad for easy access.
-Download it by clicking the blue link below.
+Keep it on your smartphone/iPad for easy access.
+You can buy it for $7.99 by clicking the blue link below.

 6. Effective Time

 The “WEF” or “when in effect times” are the last part of the NOTAM.
 They can also be confusing.

 Bottom line: the times go from YEAR, MONTH, DAY then UTC TIME.